glouppe/info8002-large-scale-data-systems/lecture8.md

 - A hospital's medical imaging data generated from an MRI scan.
 - Data sent by the Hubble telescope.
 - A search engine's index (used to serve search results to users).

 ---

-# Disclaimer

-- GFS (and HDFS) are **not a good fit** for:
-    - Low latency data access (in the ms range).
-        - Solution: distributed databases, such as HBase.
-    - Many small files.
-    - Constantly changing data.
-- Not all details of GFS are public knowledge.

----